Waterfront Management and Safety

 Who doesn't love urban art?
 It can be colourful and creative and bring joy.
 But let's face it, some graffiti gives the impression that an area is abandoned, uncared for, or disrespected.

 Unapproved graffiti is vandalism and goes against Toronto City Bylaw 485.
 TLC believes that some places should be kept pristine and natural.
 We are working in collaboration with the city and key stakeholders to eliminate the unsolicited graffiti along the natural shoreline.
-Perhaps you have an idea for a mural or approved graffiti art for the east wall of the RC Harris Treatment Plant.
-We would love to hear from you.

 To receive automatic updates on the progress of our initiatives, please subscribe to our Newsletter using the button below.
 To get involved, please Contact Us.